docker/docs/content/billing/scout-billing.md

 3. Select **Settings**.
 4. Select **Billing**.
 5. Select **Remove repositories**.
-6. Enter the number of repositories you want to remove, then select **Remove**.
+6. Select the number of repositories you want to remove, then select **Remove**.

 The number of repositories updates on your next billing cycle.